JustinRWong/actionmap-setup-walkthrough/README.md

    Feel free to explore mine at <a href=https://actionmap03.herokuapp.com/>https://actionmap03.herokuapp.com/ </a>.

    Specifically, go to Login and try logginng in with either google or your github in an incognito window.
 You should be able to log in with your Google and Github login.

+   Travis CI and Codecov are not set up.